-The mission of the Gilliam Center for Free Enterprise and Ethical Leadership is twofold:
+The mission of the Gilliam Center for Free Enterprise is twofold:

 - to instill in students an appreciation for, and develop champions of, free enterprise systems globally, and

 - to foster, develop and assist current and future business leaders in creating and improving ethical, effective, and sustainable organizational cultures and decision-making climates through curriculum development, knowledge accumulation and dissemination activities, and provision of resources.